christiespeich/Mooberry-Book-Manager/README.txt

 Organize your book into grids with just a few clicks.
 Grids can include all of your books or a selection of books, and you choose how they are ordered.
 You can create multiple grids; for example, an "Available Now" page and a "Coming Soon" page.
 Grids update automatically when you edit or add books.
 Set it and forget it!

 Feature books on your sidebar with four options:
 * A random book
 * The newest book
 * A book that's coming soon
 * A specific book

 Mooberry Book Manager works with your chosen theme to provide a consistent look throughout your website.

 Requires Wordpress 3.8.
 The admin screens (for creating books, etc.) require Javascript, but the public pages do not.

 **Coming Soon**
 * Mooberry Book Manager Media Kit -- automagically create a media kit and get help writing press releases for your books
-* Mooberry Book Manager Multi-Author -- support multiple authors, useful for small publishers or authors with more than one penname
+* Mooberry Book Manager Multi-Author -- support multiple authors, useful for small publishers or authors with more than one pen name
 * Mooberry Book Manager Customizer -- customize the book pages and more

 If you have suggestions for a new add-on, feel free to email me at bookmanager@mooberrydreams.com.

 Want regular updates?
 * Like Mooberry Dreams on Facebook: https://www.facebook.com/MooberryDreams
 * Follow Mooberry Dreams on Twitter: https://twitter.com/MooberryDreams
 * Check out the blog: http://www.mooberrydreams.com/blog
 * Subscribe to Mooberry Dreams' mailing list: http://www.mooberrydreams.com/products/mooberry-book-manager/

 == Installation ==

 1. Upload the entire `mooberry-book-manager` directory to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress

 == Frequently Asked Questions ==